avalade/grunt-coffee/README.md

         bare: false
     }

+If you have `dest` path and want to preserve the directory structure of your coffee files, pass the `dirs` option".

+    options: {
+        dirs: true
+    }

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [grunt][grunt].